APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 ---
 layout: outline
-title: "Introduction/Background and Context"
+title: "Introduction/Background and Context V2"
 published: true
 author: Alexie Pogue
-date: 2024-08-05 02:00 PM
+date: 2024-10-11 03:54 PM
-updated_date: 2024-09-25 2:53 PM
 ---

 ## Introduction

-- Draw a connection between what is happening on the national level and UCLA: the antisemitic activity that occurred in D.C. during Netanyahu visit
+- Draw a connection between what is happening on the national level and UCLA: current antisemitic activity

-	- Graffiti at UCLA
+	- Graffiti

-	- Similar symbolism at the UCLA protest
+	- Symbolism at the UCLA protest

 	- Lavie Levi's statement